ezgigm/Project_2/README.md

 **The Data:**
  The data used to acheive our goal is from the King County House Sales dataset.

+ The following link is the csv file of the orginal dataset we used:

+ **(insert csv file link here)**

 **The Plan:**
  The way we plan on tackling this is by doing the following: